Last updated August 2024. Next update due August 2026

 Recruitment

-CLEFT will collect information on all prospective volunteers during the recruitment and selection process.
-Additionally, volunteers might be required to attend an informal interview to provide relevant information and explore their aspirations and the experience they can bring to CLEFT.
+CLEFT is committed to a fair and inclusive recruitment process.
+We will collect relevant information from prospective volunteers during recruitment and selection.
+Candidates may be invited to an informal interview to discuss their motivations and the skills they can bring to CLEFT.

-As a member of the Fundraising Regulator, CLEFT asks that volunteers familiarise themselves with the Fundraising Regulator’s Code of Practice (Appendix I).
+• Fundraising Regulator: As a member of the Fundraising Regulator, CLEFT requires volunteers to familiarise themselves with the Fundraising Regulator’s Code of Practice (Appendix I).

 Insurance

-CLEFT provides Employers Liability, Public Liability and Professional Indemnity cover for all volunteers whilst working on CLEFT’s activities.
-CLEFT does not provide motor insurance cover.
-The insurance will not cover unauthorised actions or actions outside the volunteering agreement.
+CLEFT provides Employer's Liability, Public Liability, and Professional Indemnity coverage for all volunteers engaged in CLEFT activities.
+However, CLEFT does not provide motor insurance.
+The insurance coverage does not extend to unauthorised actions or activities outside the volunteer agreement.

 Leaving CLEFT